HeyGen x Slack | Create AI videos inside your workspace

 @mention in any channel

-Tag @HeyGen in any channel or send a DM with a plain-language prompt.
-A finished video is generated and posted straight into the thread within minutes.
+Tag @HeyGen in any channel or DM with a plain-language prompt.
+A finished video is generated and posted directly in the thread within minutes.

 /heygen command

 Use /heygen for full control.
-Specify avatar, language, tone and script.
-Ideal for templated or repeatable video types your team uses regularly.
+Specify avatar, language, tone, and script.
+Perfect for templated or repeatable video types your team uses on a regular basis.

 Automated notifications